DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 # ANSIBLE HANDS-ON

-## Our task: Create a real-world LAMP stack for development using Ansible
+## Our task: Create a real-world LAMP stack for development and deploy Wordpress app using Ansible

 You will need:

 1. The information-slip you picked up at reception.
 2. Chrome (preferably but Firefox can also do).

-:neckbeard:

 ------